 Sure, it would make it more difficult for tourists to visit Monument Valley if they set stricter limits on how and when people could see the park.
 But I personally think it would be worth it, so long as it meant that the traditions and stories of Monument Valley were protected and preserved.

-Because even though many people associate Monument Valley solely with its landscape, the park has so much more to it if you just take the time to look and listen.
+Because even though many people associate Monument Valley solely with its landscape, the park has so many more stories to it if you just take the time to look and listen.

 How to visit Monument Valley